mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 Usage comes in three main steps:
 - 1: Build a grid definition
 - 2: Generate its contents
-- 3: Make use of the generated output viewer
+- 3: View/use the generated output page

 #### 1: Grid Definition File